Part 3: My Twin’s Childhood Accident — The Day That Triggered a Hidden Memory

 Climactic scene in my novel involving a broken bottle.

 The image shows an early excerpt from my novel, The Lessons.
 Main protagonist, Aidan breaks a glass bottle, causing injury before he flees north to a hideout.
-I have altered his name as it bears clues to my family's identity.
+I have altered his name as, as his real one contains my rapist's name.
+And I wish to remain anonymous.

 The Fuel behind my Novels